bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

   React.unmountComponentAtNode(document.getElementById("playarea"))
 {% endhighlight %}

-to see the visual output of function that returns React SVG elements.
+Above, I have created a utility function `playArea` that allows us to see the visual output of function that returns React SVG elements.

 You can use the following commented out `drawWalls` expressions to